CodeWithDee-073/CBT-CIP/README.md

 ### KEY FEATURES ✨

-- **Two-Player Gameplay:** Players enter their names and compete as X and O.
+- **Two-Player Gameplay 👥:** Players enter their names and compete as X and O.
 - **Move Validation ✅:** Ensures that no invalid or duplicate moves are made.
 - **Play Again Option 🔄:** Allows players to restart and enjoy multiple rounds without restarting the program.
 - **Leaderboard Display 🏆:** Tracks and shows scores for both players along with the total number of games played.